-For more information in the run-up to the festive season here’s our guide on where you stand, whether you’re an online shopping convert or you still want to shop in the outside world once stores reopen.
+Here’s our guide on where you stand with your shopping rights, whether you’re an online shopping convert or you still want to shop in the outside world.

 Shopping and returns – know your rights